tolemi-inc/tournament/README.md

 - maintainability - how easy is it to maintain the code? how easy is it to add new features?
 - performance - how will this code scale? how will it handle large amounts of data?

+## Time Constraints

+We do not expect you to spend more than 2 hours on this exercise.

+If there is more that can be done, please include it in your feedback.
+We are aware that it is hard to cover every single improvement, edge case etc.
+Please prioritize what you believe is most important.

+## Assumptions

+Feel free to make any assumptions you need to in order to complete the exercise and be ready to voice them during the interview.

 # Original README.md

 # Tournament